camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

 with a condition boundary event is reached the condition is at first evaluated and triggered, if the condition is satisfied.
 Is the condition not satisfied the activity will be executed and the conditional event can be triggered via setting a variable on the execution variable scope.
 The same takes affect for conditional start events of event sub processes if a sub process is reached (or the process instance is started, which contains an event sub process).
-For more information about variable scopes, see the documentation below and [Process Variables]({{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility">}}).
+For more information about variable scopes, see the documentation below and the documentation of the [Process Variables]({{< relref "user-guide/process-engine/variables.md#variable-scopes-and-variable-visibility">}}).

 In the following BPMN model all supported conditional events are used.